gruzd1sok/todo-app/README.md

-todo-app
-#
+# todo-app

-Simply todo app with server on node.js
+Simply client-server app.
+You can add tasks, select the priority of task (but deleting was not added 🥲, maybe later)

-Swift 5.4, MVC, Codable, URL, UIKit, Foundation, Node.JS
+Swift 5.4, MVC, Codable, URL, DispatchQueue, UIKit, Foundation, Node.JS